suthat/signal/README.md

 > * Notification Mapping Language (NML)
 > It will uses for mapping notification data and feedback from different protocols to NDL.
 For example, mapping notification data created by a heat sensor or a water leak sensor in the home to NDL and notify to user’s devices.

-#### On Github Right Now ####

-> + Signal is written on Java based-application (J2EE)
-> + Folder "Signal" is a main project (Core Application) - Simple Web Application for Signal provider, All Language Parsers, All Signal provider and consumer APIs
-> + Folder "SignalRT" is a real-time scheduling service
-> + Folder "Jignal" is a Signal 's Java client library (Dev and Test)
-> + Folder "libs" contains all of opensource libraries which are used in this project
-> + Folder "lang" contains examples of notification languages.
-It 's Signal proposed languages
-> + Folder "db" contains simple relational database schema and content (MySQL exported file)
-> + Folder "script" contains examples of Signal provider and client libraries
-> + Folder "test" contains examples of test scripts and test files

 #### Opensource dependencies ####

 * Java JDK 1.7 (http://www.java.com)